You're having problems importing your CAD design into SketchUp, or when attempting to add plants to a project or place plants in SketchUp.

 Ensure you have a supported version of SketchUp.

-We support SketchUp Pro versions 2016.
+We support SketchUp Pro versions 2019 and newer.
 Our SketchUp Connection will not work with:

 - Older versions of SketchUp

 Need to download SketchUp?
 Find your version here.